josephg/jumprope-rs/README.md

 This code is based on an older [skiplist based C rope library](https://github.com/josephg/librope) I wrote several years ago as an excuse to play with skip lists.
 It has a few notable differences:

 - Instead of simply being implemented as a skiplist, jumprope is a skiplist where each leaf node contains a [Gap Buffer](https://en.wikipedia.org/wiki/Gap_buffer).
-- Jumprope is faster with real data.
+- Jumprope is faster.
 (See table below)
 - Jumprope does not (currently) support wchar conversion present in librope.
 This is something that may change in time, especially given how useful it is in a wasm context.

+## Benchmarks

-I've uploaded some benchmarks of the different algorithms [here](https://home.seph.codes/public/rope_bench/report/).
-Jumprope processes the datasets found [in crdt-benchmarks](https://github.com/josephg/crdt-benchmarks) faster than any other library I know of:
+Running the [editing traces from crdt-benchmarks](https://github.com/josephg/crdt-benchmarks), jumprope is faster than any other library in cargo that I know of:

+Running on a single core of a Ryzen 5800X:

 | Dataset | Raw string | XiRope | Ropey | librope (C) | Jumprope |
 |---------|------------|--------|-------|-------------|----------|